bristol-su/nus-unioncloud-api-wrapper/README.md

 [![Build Status](https://scrutinizer-ci.com/g/tobytwigger/nus-unioncloud-api-wrapper/badges/build.png?b=master)](https://scrutinizer-ci.com/g/tobytwigger/nus-unioncloud-api-wrapper/build-status/master)

 ## Warning
-This package is still in an alpha state - DO NOT use in production without testing first.
+This package is still in an beta state - although we're reasonably confident the package works as expected, and we use it in all production systems, not all API endpoints have been tested.

 As and when I spot errors, I'll be making updates so make sure to always update this package to the most recent version.